jonbrooks01/Reading-notes/code-401/class-08.md

 2) After a user successfully authenticates themselves in the system, then they can activate access rights/Authorization.

 3) RBAC might benefit a business in a few ways, since access is assigned to the role, polices don't need to be rewritten if a user leaves the organization.
 In addition new employees that come to the business are able to activate the given roles that they have been given by the company.

+## Reflection

+I hope to gain an understanding on how to implements RBAC in code in order to have it operating successfully in the server